Guangxi Massacre: Methods of killings

 In another case of 1968, "a geography instructor named Wu Shufang (吴树芳) was beaten to death by students at Wuxuan Middle School.
 Her body was carried to the flat stones of the Qian River where another teacher was forced at gunpoint to rip out the heart and liver.
 Back at the school the pupils barbecued and consumed the organs."

 Death toll

 During the Boluan Fanzheng period, Hu Yaobang sent several teams to Guangxi to investigate the massacres.

-Beginning 1981, at least three investigation teams were sent to Guangxi by CCP leaders in Beijing, including Hu Yaobang (then Chairman and General Secretary of the CCP) and Xi Zhongxun.
-The investigation teams were led by Li Rui, Zhou Yifeng (周一峰) and other senior officials from the CCP central leadership.
+Beginning 1981, at least three investigation teams were sent to Guangxi by CCP leaders in Beijing, including Hu Yaobang (then the Chairman and Secretary-General of the Central Committee of the CPC) and Xi Zhongxun (then the Secretary of the Secretariat of the Central Committee of the CPC).
 In a span of approximately five years, the Guangxi Zhuang Autonomous Regional Committee of the Chinese Communist Party was re-organized and over 100,000 local officials were tasked with investigating and resolving the remaining issues from the Cultural Revolution.
 Between 1986 and 1988, the Guangxi CCP Regional Committee composed the Archives about the Cultural Revolution in Guangxi, which were later published as the Secret Archives about the Cultural Revolution in Guangxi in the United States in 2016 (and its Supplement in 2017).